BobJr23/Python-weather-app/README.md

 # Python-weather-app
-Python weather app made with pysimplegui.
+Python weather app made with PySimpleGUI.
 It displays weather based on your location or a saved location

+Get a free API key from [Weather API](https://www.weatherapi.com/signup.aspx)
 ```
 pip install requirements.txt
 ```